Designing With Pattern

-Create pattern with repetition when decorating your walls
+Create a pattern with repetition when decorating your walls

-General Guidelines for using pattern in your interior décor projects:
+General Guidelines for using patterns in your interior décor projects:

 - Complex patterns that use several colors and diagonal, crisscrossing lines are busy for your eye.
 They can liven up a large area, but it may be overwhelming for a small room.